Bhavya05shah/Image-Recolouring-IITISoc/README.md

 <br>
 The LAB color space played a crucial role in our recoloring process.
 Unlike RGB, LAB separates the luminance (lightness) channel 'L' from the color channels 'a' (green-red) and 'b' (blue-yellow).
 This separation allowed us to preserve the original image's luminance while focusing our colorization efforts on the 'a' and 'b' channels
 <br>
+We have found two ways of going through with LAB color space , have mentioned both of them codes in this repo too as LABmethod2.py and LAB Color Space.py
 <br>
 While we initially explored various Generative Adversarial Network (GAN) architectures, including CycleGAN and Pix2Pix, our research led us to DeOldify, a more advanced and specialized model for image colorization.
 DeOldify has proven to be superior to traditional GANs in several ways:
 <br>